-Sam Smith, senior rehab counselor at ACTS Housing, wants you to remember the three Cs of smart rehab: code, core, then cute.
+Sam Smith wants you to remember the three Cs of smart rehab: code, core, then cute.
 With 25 years’ experience in home rehab, Sam says he “knows everything.”

 Code.
 Making sure the house meets city code requirements comes first.
 This often means pulling permits and working with a licensed professional in the areas of: plumbing, electricity, and structural work.